srijithbalakrishnan/dreaminsg-integrated-model/docs/data_req.rst

 The power system is modeled using pandapower package, and therefore the network file must be in \*.json format.
-Several tutorials for generating power system networks using pandapower are available in the package's tutorial page3.
+Several tutorials for generating power system networks using pandapower are available in the package's tutorial page.
 Similar to water network components, naming of power system components must also follow the stipulated nomenclature presented in Table 3.
 Currently, power networks are modeled as three-phase systems.
 Therefore, single-phase components in pandapower are not supported.
 Integers must be followed by the prefix to name components belonging to same category.

-Table 3.
+Table 3.2.
 Nomenclature for power network components

 +---------+--------------------------------------------+-----------------------+---------+-----------------------------------------+-----------------------+
 | Prefix  | Component name                             | Disruption supported  | Prefix  | Component name                          | Disruption supported  |